-- - A list of access points within range shows.
+A list of access points within range shows.
 Icons show the field strength.
-Avoid access points with no or only one green bar since they are too far away for a reliable connection. - 2.
-Push ▲ / ▼ to highlight an access point and push with to confirm. - 4.
-Enter the passphrase (also called Security Key or Password) and push .
+Avoid access points with no or only one green bar since they are too far away for a reliable connection.

+- 2. Push A / T to highlight an access point and push of to confirm. - 3.
+In WiFi Configuration screen, push ▲ / ▼ to highlight Passphrase and push we - Enter the passphrase (also called Security Key or Password) and push III.
 The passphrase has 8 to 63 characters and is configured in the access point.